juliensimon/gradio-mcp-server-builder/docs/user-guide/input-format.md

 ### Parameter Design

-- Use meaningful parameter names
-- Provide default values when appropriate
-- Use type hints for all parameters
-- Keep parameter lists manageable (5-7 parameters max)
+Use meaningful parameter names that clearly indicate their purpose and expected values.
+Provide default values when appropriate to make your functions more convenient to use.
+Use type hints for all parameters to help the builder generate better interfaces and documentation.
+Keep parameter lists manageable with 5-7 parameters maximum to maintain function clarity and usability.

 ### Error Handling

-- Validate inputs early
-- Use specific exception types
-- Provide helpful error messages
-- Handle edge cases gracefully
+Validate inputs early in your function to catch problems before processing begins.
+Use specific exception types that clearly indicate what went wrong, such as `ValueError` for invalid inputs or `TypeError` for incorrect data types.
+Provide helpful error messages that explain what the user should do to fix the problem.
+Handle edge cases gracefully by anticipating unusual inputs and providing appropriate responses.

 ### Documentation

-- Write clear, concise docstrings
-- Include parameter descriptions
-- Document return values
-- Provide usage examples
-- Note any side effects or limitations
+Write clear, concise docstrings that explain what your function does and how to use it.
+Include parameter descriptions that explain what each parameter expects and any constraints or requirements.
+Document return values to help users understand what they'll receive from your function.
+Provide usage examples that demonstrate common use cases and help users get started quickly.
+Note any side effects or limitations that users should be aware of when using your function.

 ## Common Patterns